Animals in Sports: Exciting Sports Involving Animals

 Combat

 There are many animal fights, such as cockfighting and dogfighting.
 However, these games where animals compete are often considered cruel and illegal.
-There are many legal fights taking place in the world such as camel wrestling and cow fighting.
+Many legal fights take place in the world, such as camel wrestling and cow fighting.
 Also, there are other legal sports where humans fight animals, such as bullfighting which has a great history in Portuguese and Spanish tradition.

 Not all animals are great for animal fighting, such as cricket fighting, which is a popular sport in Hong Kong and Macau.
 Animal fighting in which animals are killed is known as black sports and was historically primarily for entertainment.
 These were often dogfights, in which different types of animals are placed in a pit.
 It ranges from badger fights to rat fights and lion fights.